IgnacioGarrido/Gavl/README.md

 ### Parameters that MUST be tuned:

-Next it is shown a list with the hyperparameters that must be tunned before launching the genetic algorithm.
-These hyperparameters have not default value, and if it is tried to launch the program before tunning them an AttributeError will occur.
+Next it is shown a list with the hyperparameters that must be tuned before launching the genetic algorithm.
+These hyperparameters have not default value, and if it is tried to launch the program before tuning them an AttributeError will occur.

   * __'size_population'__: Int that represents the size of the population.
 It can be set by calling the method ```.set_hyperparameter('size_population', 100)``` ---> _Note that in this example the size of the population is being set to 100._